Programme of events

 What helps make athletes successful at events such as the Olympics and Commonwealth Games?
 Sport Science uses a variety of different tests to monitor the athlete's performance and make sure that coach and athlete have all the information required for success.
 Come along and see if you could be a future Olympian!

 Pathology is the science behind the cure.
 Join local NHS scientists to dispel some of the myths about Pathology.
-Find out what organ weighs the same as a can of baked beans.
-Make your own cell and learn about cell organelles.
-Discover what happens to your blood when it gets tested.
+Find out about the journey your blood sample takes in the laboratory and the clues the samples give us to help diagnose and monitor disease.

 Lights, Colours, Canera, Action!
 (Durham University Chemistry)